joysterr/trendsentimentanalysis/README.md

 ---

+# Prerequisites
-# [Prerequisites] Note to devs/mods/tutors/assessors:
+Note to devs/mods/tutors/assessors: </br>
-## To test out app on your local machines you will have to do the following
+To test out app on your local machines you will have to do the following </br>
 ## Requirements
-(The web app was developed with Python 3.10)
-(the web app works on macOS without any issues upon following below steps) The recommended Python version is >=3.10 at system level.
+- The recommended Python version is >=3.10 at system level.
-This project requires Node.js, JavaScript and React.
+- This project requires Node.js, JavaScript and React.
 Please ensure these are installed and updated to the latest versions.
-Also, the latest version of 'npm' for front-end and 'pip' for the backend is required.
+- Also, the latest version of 'npm' for front-end and 'pip' for the backend is required.

-(use pip3 if pip doesn't work)
+(use pip3 if pip doesn't work) </br>
+(The web app was developed with Python 3.10) </br>
+(the web app works on macOS without any issues upon following below steps)

 ## Back-end
 ```